JanMP/order-diff/Readme.md

   * `N` - indicates a newly added property/element
   * `D` - indicates a property/element was deleted
   * `E` - indicates a property/element was edited
+  * `M` - indicates a property/element was move place when dependent order
-  * `A` - indicates a change occurred within an array
+  * `R` - indicates a object change a property/element's name
 * `path` - the property path (from the left-hand-side root)
 * `lhs` - the value on the left-hand-side of the comparison (undefined if kind === 'N')
 * `rhs` - the value on the right-hand-side of the comparison (undefined if kind === 'D')
-* `index` - when kind === 'A', indicates the array index where the change occurred
-* `item` - when kind === 'A', contains a nested change record indicating the change that occurred at the array index

 Change records are generated for all structural differences between `origin` and `comparand`.
 The methods only consider an object's own properties and array elements; those inherited from an object's prototype chain are not considered.

-Changes to arrays are recorded simplistically.
-We care most about the shape of the structure; therefore we don't take the time to determine if an object moved from one slot in the array to another.
-Instead, we only record the structural differences.
-If the structural differences are applied from the `comparand` to the `origin` then the two objects will compare as "order equal" using most `isEqual` implementations such as found in [lodash](https://github.com/bestiejs/lodash) or [underscore](http://underscorejs.org/).
+differences.
+If the structural differences are applied from the `comparand` to the `origin` then the two objects will compare as "order equal" using order-deep.objectEqual.

 ### Changes